thumbnail image

 broken image

-We have optioned Schuman's astonishing memoir, and are currently working on a turning into a screenplay.
+We have optioned Schuman's astonishing memoir, The Understory: A Female Environmentalist in the Land of the Midnight Sun, and are currently working on a turning into a screenplay.

 AWARDS

-Finalist, Overcoming Adversity, Nonfiction - Chanticleer International Book Awards
+Finalist, Overcoming Adversity, Nonfiction Chanticleer International Book Awards

-Distinguished Favorite, Environment - Independent Book Award
+Distinguished Favorite, Environment, Independent Book Awards

 broken image